- What is the inter-linking river project?

 It says:

-- India is faced with poor water supply services, farmers and urban dwellers alike have resorted to helping themselves by pumping out ground water through tube-wells.
+- India is faced with poor water supply services, farmers and urban dwellers.
+All pumping out ground water through tube-wells.

-- it has led to rapidly declining water tables and critically depleted aquifers, and is no longer sustainable (at many places).
+- it has led to rapidly declining water tables and critically depleted aquifers, and is no longer sustainable.

 What’s the solution?